LukasWerthmanns/slipy/README.md

 # slipy
 Terminal based file manager that uses vim-like bindings

+## Programs
+Slipy uses mpv, sxiv and zathura to open files.
+There is currently no support for other programs

 ## Commands
 # Movement
 h	- Move down in filepath